-While the basic idea is around 140 years old, thanks to Edison’s phonograph the record as we now know it is more like half that age.
-Columbia Records launched the first 12in LP in 1948, with the first public demonstration taking place on June 20th at the Waldorf-Astoria Hotel, New York.
+While the basic idea is around 140 years old, thanks to Edison’s phonograph, the record as we now know it is more like half that age.
+Columbia Records launched the first 12-inch LP in 1948, with the first public demonstration taking place on June 20th at the Waldorf-Astoria Hotel, New York.
 The rest, as they say, is history.

 It seems impossible to kill off the vinyl format.
 It’s a wonderful piece of engineering which, even today, seems just a little too unlikely to actually work.
 But work it does – and, with the right equipment, to a fabulous level.

-That record groove – and there is just one that spirals gently to the centre of the disc – is tiny, usually around 0.04-0.08mm wide (depending on the level of the signal).
+A record's groove – and there is generally just one that spirals gently to the centre of the disc – is tiny, usually around 0.04-0.08mm wide (depending on the level of the signal).
 If you were to unravel it, the groove on a 12-inch LP would extend to a length of about 500 metres.

 The two sides of the groove sit at right-angles to each other, with the point of that angle facing down.
 Each side of the groove carries what can only be described as wiggles that represent the right- and left-channel audio information.